 Students wishing to pursue advanced study in New Testament should choose Greek Grammar 1 at level 7, and the subsequent Greek Grammar 2 at level 8.
 Beyond that, the following modules have both English and Greek tracks.
 Students on the Greek track will spend time in reading and exegesis of Greek texts: Pauline Theology; Hebrews; Quest for the Historical Jesus and Luke-Acts.
 Greek Texts is, obviously, a Greek only class.
 Students wishing to pursue advanced study in Old Testament should choose Hebrew Grammar 1 and 2 at SCQF Level 8 and Hebrew Texts at level 9.
 Beyond that the following modules have both English and Hebrew strands: Wisdom Literature and Exploring Psalms.

-Schedule of Modules for 2023-24 [there are changes due for 2024-25]
+Schedule of Modules for 2024-25

 The following schedule indicates the semesters in which modules from the three strands of the programme will be delivered.
 Core subjects are printed in bold and must be completed for the award.